jackdwalker/Portfolio/README.md

 * Maintaining the same HTML base, but requiring one set JS functions in my mobile version, and another on my desktop/tablet version
 * I'm just going to mention specificity again because I wasted countless hours to specificity problems :(

 ## Details of Planning Process
 Honestly my planning process was pretty awful, and it's shown in how messy my workflow has been for this project.

 I came into the bootcamp with a small amount of background knowledge in HTML/CSS.
 So when we progressed to the HTML/CSS section of the course I was eager to get a head-start hoping to create a really cool website for myself, knowing that this was something I would be using to represent myself out in the real world.
 I drew some inspiration from my Tumblr page and off I went.
 I ended up with a pretty decent looking desktop webpage, that had absolutely zero responsiveness that didn't utilise SCSS whatsoever.

 So I went back to the drawing board and made wireframes detailing how I wanted to restructure my website to work on both mobile and tablet devices.
-I started from scratch refactoring many of my styles into CSS, re-writing my whole HTML base for a mobile device and worked up from there.
+I started from scratch refactoring my desktop CSS into SCSS, and re-writing my whole HTML base for a mobile device and working up from there.

 ### Project Timeline